navdev271/Random-Word-Generator/README.md

 7. **Word Printing**: Finally, the `generate_words` function generates a specified number of words and prints them out.
 It skips any one-syllable words, as per your request.

 This script is a simplified model and may not cover all the complexities of English phonotactics.
-For a more accurate model, you might want to consider using a machine learning approach or a more sophisticated linguistic model.
+For a more accurate model, consider using a machine learning approach or a more sophisticated linguistic model.